PremKumar2026/Wordle-part2/README.md

 Submitted by: Prem Kumar

 Wordle is an app that is an daily word puzzle game that challenges players to guess a four-seven letter word within six tries.
 In the game, players are prompted to guess a word by typing it into the provided boxes.
-After submitting a guess, the game gives feedback using color codes
+After submitting a guess, the game gives feedback using color codes.
+Players can trigger 4 different settings in settings tab.

 Time spent: 3 hours spent in total